Uncharted 2: Among Thieves: Plot

 With Elena's help, Nate catches up to Lazarević's train.
 He fights through it to find Chloe, but she refuses to leave after he compromised their mission to help Jeff and Elena.
-Flynn arrives and shoots Nate.
+Flynn arrives and shoots Nate, but Chloe prevents him from killing him.
 Cornered, Nate causes an explosion that derails the train over a cliff.
 He escapes the hanging train car, recovers the phurba, and falls unconscious.
 A Tibetan Sherpa, Tenzin (Pema Dhondup), brings Nate to his village.

 Nate reunites with Elena and is introduced to German explorer, Karl Schäfer (René Auberjonois).
-Schäfer sends him and Tenzin after the remains of Schäfer's failed expedition for the Cintamani Stone decades ago.
+Schäfer persuades him and Tenzin to pursue the remains of Schäfer's failed expedition for the Cintamani Stone decades ago.
 Nate and Tenzin travel through ice caves and fight off strange monsters.
 They discover that Schäfer was working for the Nazi Ahnenerbe and killed his men to protect the world from the stone.
 They return to repel an attack on the village by Lazarević, who kidnaps Schäfer and steals the phurba.
-Elena and Nate follow Lazarević's convoy to a monastery, where the mortally-wounded Schäfer warns Nate to destroy the stone before Lazarević can obtain its power.
+Elena and Nate follow Lazarević's convoy to a monastery, where the mortally wounded Schäfer warns Nate to destroy the stone before Lazarević can obtain its power.

 After reacquiring the phurba from Chloe, Nate and Elena unlock the secret passage to Shambhala underneath the monastery, but Lazarević corners them.
 With Chloe's cover blown, Lazarević forces Nate to open the pathway to Shambhala.
 The monsters attack but are killed by Lazarević, who reveals them as human-like guardians of Shambhala.
 After the gate is opened, unsuited guardians attack, allowing Nate, Elena, and Chloe to escape.

 In the city, the group discovers that the Cintamani Stone is a giant amber derived, along with the flammable resin, from the sap of an ancient tree of life.
-The sap gives the drinker inhuman powers, explaining the guardians and Polo's doomed crew.
+The sap gives the drinker superhuman powers, explaining the guardians and Polo's doomed crew.
 Flynn, left for dead by Lazarević, ambushes them in a suicide attack, seriously wounding Elena.
 Nate leaves her in Chloe's care and confronts Lazarević at the tree.
 Lazarević drinks the tree sap, becoming nearly invincible.
-By shooting explosive pockets of resin, Nate defeats Lazarević and leaves him to be killed by the guardians.
+Shooting explosive pockets of resin, Nate injures Lazarević and leaves him to be killed by the guardians.
 As the city crumbles under the collapse of the tree and exploding resin, Nate and Chloe carry Elena to safety.